FloValence/brackets-ImageToData/README.md

 See an icon somewhere and thinking, what if could see what it will render in my my style sheet ?
 Now you can import it directly as data image directly in Brackets !
-With ImageToData installed, simply Alt-Shift-G, type in the full URL and ImageToData will convert the image to data for you, copy the data insert it as image source url and you good to go !
+With ImageToData installed, simply Alt-Shift-G, type in the full URL and ImageToData will convert the image to data for you, copy the data insert it as image source url and you're good to go !

 **For now supports png only**